Recitatif: Minor characters

-Maggie - Maggie is at the orphanage Twyla and Roberta were brought to.
+Maggie – Maggie is at the orphanage Twyla and Roberta were brought to.
 However, Maggie is a childlike, disabled woman that works in the kitchen at St. Bonny's orphanage.
 The children of the orphanage refer to her as the "kitchen woman" and they describe her as old, "sandy-colored", and "bow-legged".
 Although Maggie's character is used to highlight the prejudice and biases against disabled people, her character is also symbolic of Twyla and Roberta's hurt and anger towards their mothers, who are also disabled in some form.
 Maggie, similar to the girls' mothers, is vulnerable and helpless which angers the girls as it reflects their own vulnerability and helplessness caused by their ill mothers.
 Regarding race, the abuse of Maggie by the girls is also partly symbolic of the system of oppression of African Americans as they are considered powerless and abused during this time.

-Mary - Mary is Twyla's mother.
+Mary – Mary is Twyla's mother.
 Mary is potentially disabled as Twyla, her daughter, describes her as someone who never stops dancing, indicating a possible mental illness and making her incapable of taking proper care of her daughter.
 Mary is neglectful to her daughter, so she sends her to St. Bonny's orphanage.
 Throughout the story, Mary's character never changed even in Twyla's adulthood.

-Roberta's Mother - Although her name is never revealed in the short story, Roberta's mother plays an important role in the development of the story itself and in the develop of Roberta's character and her relationship with Twyla.
+Roberta's Mother – Although her name is never revealed in the short story, Roberta's mother plays an important role in the development of the story itself and of Roberta's character and her relationship with Twyla.
 She is also severely disabled, which causes her to send her daughter to the orphanage.
-Unlike Twyla's mother, Roberta's mother always provided for her daughter’s basic needs.
+Unlike Twyla's mother, Roberta's mother always provided for her daughter's basic needs.
 However, similar to Twyla's mother, Roberta's mother never changed and never got better.

-The Gar Girls - The gar girls are a group of teenage girls at St. Bonny's orphanage that scare the younger girls such as Twyla and Roberta.
+The Gar Girls – The gar girls are a group of teenage girls at St. Bonny's orphanage that scare the younger girls, including Twyla and Roberta.
 Their name comes from Roberta as she compared them to "gargoyles".
 The gar girls are also children that came from difficult backgrounds and were desperate to escape.
 The gar girls symbolize individuals who are subject to abuse and neglect, ultimately becoming abusers emphasizing the cycle of abuse and self-destruction.